quangminhtra/quangminhtra/README.md

 🌐 Technology Enthusiast: I'm constantly keeping up with the latest trends and innovations in the tech world.
 From new programming languages to emerging web development frameworks, I love staying up-to-date.

-🎌 Anime Lover: I'm a devoted anime fan and enjoy immersing myself in various anime series.
-From action-packed shonen to heartwarming slice-of-life, I appreciate a wide range of genres.

-📚 Light Novel Enthusiast: I'm an avid reader of light novels.
-The captivating stories, diverse characters, and imaginative worlds found in light novels have a special place in my heart.

 Goals
 My career goals revolve around becoming a proficient and highly skilled front-end developer.
 To achieve this, I'm committed to: